springernature/frontend-playbook/languages/javascript.md

 ### Keep it simple

 We adhere to the [KISS] principle.
 Unnecessarily complex/obtuse code completely goes against our rule of coding for humans.
 It's difficult to understand, slows us down, and reduces maintainability.
 Don't do it.
+Remember that [duplication is far cheaper than the wrong abstraction].

 ```js
 // We don't do this